mebobby2/building_llms_for_prod/notes/07-rag.md

 versa.
 For quicker and more straightforward text segmentation, the CharacterTextSplitter may be a preferable option, and it offers a more direct and less computationally intensive approach to dividing text.

+## Embeddings
+Embeddings are dense vector representations that capture semantic information, making them highly effective for various machine learning tasks, including clustering and classification.
+They translate semantic similarities perceived by humans into measurable closeness in vector space.
+These embeddings can be generated for multiple data types, such as text, images, and audio.

+For textual data, models like the GPT series and LLaMA can create vector embeddings for words, sentences, or paragraphs within their internal layers.
+Convolutional neural networks (CNNs) like VGG and Inception can produce embeddings for image data.
+In contrast, audio data can be transformed into vector representations by applying image embedding techniques to visual representations of audio frequencies, such as spectrograms.
+Generally, deep neural networks can be trained to transform data into vector form, resulting in high-dimensional embeddings.

+***
+A multi-modal vector store, can store various data types, including images, audio, videos, text, and metadata.